• Skip to primary navigation

 • Preheat oven to 450°.

-• Peel potatoes, carrots and onion and cut into large chunks.
+• Peel potatoes, sweet potatoes, carrots and onion and cut into large chunks.

 • Drizzle with olive oil and sprinkle with salt and pepper.
 Toss to coat.